even-notodd/USB-DALI/README.md

 Firmware file can be found in corresponding sub-folder and can be flashed to MCU with ST-Link (optionally J-Link).

 ## Protocol
+For protocol description and examples look inside Protocol.pdf

 ## License
 This project is licensed under multiple terms: